zjwegert/GridapTopOpt.jl/docs/src/tutorials/minimum_thermal_compliance.md

   γ,γ_reinit,verbose=i_am_main(ranks),constraint_names=[:Vol])
 ```

 That's it!
-These are the only changes that are neccessary to run your application using MPI.
+These are the only changes that are necessary to run your application using MPI.

 ```@raw html
 <details><summary>Script 4: combining the above gives (click me!)</summary>